chiragkataria1214/AI-Copywriter/EMAIL_FRAMEWORK_STRUCTURE_TEMPLATE.md

 ## 1. GTL (Get the Look)
 **Purpose:** Show how to recreate a full look or theme using multiple products.

-**Structure:**
+**Framework:**
-- Hero: Hed / Dek / CTA
+Hero: Hed / Dek / CTA
-- Intro Module: Look inspiration or occasion (seasonal, no-makeup makeup look inspired, minimalist, etc.)
+Intro Module: Look inspiration or occasion (seasonal, no-makeup makeup look inspired, minimalist, etc.)
-- Look Breakdown Module:
+Look Breakdown Module:
-  - One row per product used, these could be featured as steps to get the look
-  - Short description on how to apply or the product benefit for the routine
-  - CTA per product and CTA at the end of the section
-- Optional Add-On: Pro tip on how to combine with other products or application technique with other tools
+One row per product used, these could be featured as steps to get the look Short description on how to apply or the product benefit for the routine CTA per product and CTA at the end of the section Optional Add-On: Pro tip on how to combine with other products or application technique with other tools

-- Footer: Hed / Dek / CTA featuring a product category, product launch or application tools.
+Footer: Hed / Dek / CTA featuring a product category, product launch or application tools.
 Depends on the season.

-**Example Structure:**
+**EXAMPLE:**
-- SL: Natural, Everyday Makeup / PH: That Takes Just 5-Minutes
+SL: Natural, Everyday Makeup
+PH: That Takes Just 5-Minutes
-- Hero: Hed + Sub + Dek + CTA
+SL2: Get The Look: Fresh-Faced & Natural
+PH2: Perfect for Everyday
+Hero:
+Hed: Natural, Everyday Makeup
+Sub: With The NEW Hero Kit
+Dek: Try this fresh and fast daily routine with the 5 award-winning products from our latest kit.
+CTA: Shop Now
+Section 1:
-- Section 1: Get The Look (product breakdown with CTAs)
+Hed: Get The Look
+Eye Cream: Dab on to moisturize and refresh your under eyes.
+Mini Miracle Balm:
+Flushed: Apply to cheeks and lips for a natural pop of color.
+Magic Hour: Highlight by sweeping onto your cheekbones and chin.
+The Best Pencil in Brown: Create soft definition on your upper and lower lash lines.
+The Mascara: Finish the look with a coat or two for lift and definition.
+CTA: Shop The Hero Kit
-- Section 2: Bobbi's Quote
+Section 2 Bobbi's Quote
+Dek: "I curated The Hero Kit to include my favorite basics that I use consistently.
+It's perfect for any Jones Road newbie - it has all of the fundamentals in one pouch." - Bobbi Brown
-- Section 3: [CUSTOMERS ONLY] Make It Your Own
+Section 3: [CUSTOMERS ONLY]
+Hed: Make It Your Own
+Sub: By Adding Warmth and Color
+The Bronzer in Dusty Rose
+The Best Blush in POP
+CTA [under each]: Shop Now
+Footer:
-- Footer: Kits For Every Occasion
+Hed: Kits For Every Occasion
+Dek: Discover more skincare and beauty essentials, all bundled together.
+CTA: Shop Kits

 ---